 - 1. Connect an Ethernet cable between any of LAN ports located on the back panel of the router and the Ethernet port of your PC. - 2.
-To connect via USB modem: connect your USB modem to the USB port7 located on the right side panel of the router. - In some cases you will need to reboot the router after connection of the USB modem. - 3.
-To connect the device to an Ethernet line: connect an Ethernet cable between the WAN port of the router and the Ethernet line. - 4.
-Connect a phone cable between an FXS port of the router and the phone. - 5.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 6.
+To connect via USB modem: connect your USB modem to the USB port located on the right side panel of the router. - In some cases you will need to reboot the router after connection of the USB modem. - 3.
+To connect the device to a DSL line: connect a phone cable between the DSL port of the router and the MODEM port of the splitter.
+Connect your phone to the PHONE port of the splitter.
+Then connect another phone cable between a phone jack and the LINE port of the splitter. - 4.
+To connect the device to an Ethernet line: connect an Ethernet cable between the WAN port of the router and the Ethernet line. - 5.
+Connect another phone cable between an FXS port of the router and the phone. - 6.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 7.
 Turn on the router by pressing the power button on its right side panel.